-I was raised Protestant Christian but rejected religion as a teenager reading existentialist fiction.
-I had a revelatory non-God experience on a hospital trolley after a car crash and have been atheist ever since.
-I began meditation as a young adult, first encountering it in India while volunteering in social and environmental development work.
+I am a British born Buddhist meditator, living on the US West Coast.
+I was raised Anglo-Catholic but rejected religion as a teenager reading existentialist fiction.
+I had a revelatory no-God experience in a hospital bed after a car crash and have been atheist since then.
+As a young adult, I began meditation, first encountering it in India while volunteering in development work.

-Aside from Buddhist practice, I have worked in international community development, in mental health services and human rights.
+Aside from my Buddhist practice, I have worked in international development in Africa, India and the Middle East.
+I trained in Gestalt psychotherapy and have worked in mental health services and international human rights organisations.

 I studied international diplomacy, anthropology and economics as a post-graduate at the School of Oriental & African Studies and the London School of Economics.
-My research at SOAS focused on Bhutan’s economic development policy.
+My research at SOAS focused on land rights in Bhutan.
 My LSE thesis was a comparative statistical appraisal of high-tech industrial development strategies in China and India.
+Since then I’ve been self-teaching STEM subjects and programming languages.

 I continue to practice Vajrayana, particularly Dzogchen-based meditation.
 I am physically active, a long-distance hiker, and train strength, martial arts and yogic exercises.